sharontherese/latin-mass-funeral/content/rubrics/index.md

 Rubrics are the "how" of rites and Masses.

-It would be difficult to list all of the possible rubrics for the rite of baptism, given the number of factors involved.
+There are extensive rubrics for funerals, given the number of rites involved.
+It would be impossible to detail all rubrics in a useful way.

 The best place to find rubrics in this case is, of course, the _Rituale Romanum_.
 Philip Weller's translation of the _Rituale_ provides additional commentary on the rubrics.
 Below are links to the two missals mentioned, two classic companion guides, and a link to a more extensive list of published resources on rubrics.

 Many finer points of rubrics are discussed on Catholic websites such as Fr.
 Z's blog, Musica Sacra's forums, and New Liturgical Movement.